Pwll: Description

 The village is concentrated along the north of the A484.
 The land rises away from the coast providing a view of the Gower Peninsula (Penrhyn Gŵyr).
 Pwll is part of the Llanelli Rural community and occupies a narrow ledge above the tidal Burry Estuary, midway between Llanelli and Burry Port.
 The traffic-free Millennium Coastal Path threads the seaward side of the village, giving cyclists and walkers a thirteen-mile greenway from Bynea to Pembrey; the official route guide names Pwll Pavilion Café as a refreshment stop and highlights the broad views across the estuary to the Gower peninsula.

-Pwll has a local shop, pet shop, Post Office located in The Blue Anchor (Wednesdays and Fridays 12:00 until 15:00), a few pubs, a steakhouse restaurant The Bryngwyn, a primary school and local football teams senior and junior and previously cricket until the team folded.
+Pwll has a local shop, a few pubs, a steakhouse restaurant The Bryngwyn, a primary school and local football teams senior and junior and previously cricket until the team folded.
 The area is also where the Millennium Coastal Path runs through allowing cyclists to get between Burry Port and Llanelli without the need to cycle on the road.
 Just east of Pwll playing fields the path passes a blue plaque commemorating the landing of the Fokker F VIIb piloted by Wilmer Stultz on 18 June 1928.
 The flight from Trepassey Bay, Newfoundland, made Amelia Earhart the first woman to cross the Atlantic by air and ended after twenty hours and forty minutes on the sands off Pwll, a location now marked in both Welsh and English as the spot where she ‘landed here in the estuary near the village of Pwll’.